How to Write in Past Tense: A Guide for Writers

 You get the idea.

-Past tense is most common because it gives the narrator a presence and the writer more flexibility.
-The narrator is relaying all the events to the reader in a seamless and chronological manner, and the reader gets a birds-eye view of an entire world.
+Past tense is most common.
+The narrator is relaying all the story’s events to the reader in a seamless manner, and the reader gets a birds-eye view of an entire world.

-This case study may spoil the following: Harry Potter and the Prisoner of Azkaban and Ernest Hemingway’s short story collection.
+These books are great examples of fiction writing in the past tense.
+Read these books, study the tense as you do so: Harry Potter and the Prisoner of Azkaban and Ernest Hemingway’s short story collection.

 Here’s another:

-But wait… why are the other verbs that are written in the present tense?
-Panting and dragging?
+But wait… why are the other verbs that are written in the present tense? was, couldn’t

-Those my fellow writers are called, progressive past tense verbs.
+Those my fellow writers are called, irregular past tense verbs.
+They are either be past simple or past participle verbs.

-Why do we see past and present tense verbs within the same sentence?
+Why do we see verbs that look like the present tense within the same sentence?

-This is because of time.
-You are relaying a characters actions chronologically.
-In the past, Harry sat; within that same past moment, he then was surging with anger… etc. It’s all still past tense.
-It’s the timeline of actions within the past.
+This little trick is because of time.
+You are relaying a character’s actions that occurred in the past chronologically.
+However, within that past moment, the subject continued the second action verb.
+It’s still past tense.
+It’s simply the timeline of actions within the past.

 I hope I didn’t lose you there.

-Read this sentence and leave a comment below telling me if you can spot the past tense verbs.
+Review this sentence, then, comment below if you can spot the difference of these past tense verbs.

 Let’s examine the pros and cons of writing in past tense.